QUI SOMMES

 Director

-His films have been nominated in numerous festivals and he has won several awards, including the most prestigious journalistic award in France, the Albert Londres Award, in 2006.
+His films have been nominated in numerous festivals and he has won several awards, including the most prestigious in France, the Albert Londres Award, in 2006.